 Georgia Pest Management Handbook

-The Georgia Pest Management Handbook is updated annually and provides the most current information on the selection, application, and safe use of pest control chemicals in both commercial production and homeowner landscapes.
+The Georgia Pest Management Handbook commercial edition (updated annually) and home & garden edition (updated biennially) provide the most current information on the selection, application, and safe use of pest control chemicals in both commercial production and homeowner landscapes.
 Cultural, biological, physical, and other types of control methods are recommended where appropriate.

 IPM Commodity Areas